 Old farmsteads like this are an important part of the Ariège's patrimoine, or local heritage - in the UK it would almost certainly be listed.
 Maison Grillou is officially a lieu-dit, in French place-name terms the least populated and smaller than a hamlet.
 It was once a collection of stone buildings that formed living accommodation for at least two families and their animals, along with various associated barns, a pig-house, a building to collect water and many other small buildings.
 It probably dates back around 200 years, possibly more.

 Until the 1960s it was a fairly self-sustaining farm and the land around was pastureland, grazed by sheep, goats and pigs; the habitable area of the building was tiny in comparison to that used for animals.
 When this kind of near-subsistence farming just became too hard, the farmers - then of retirement age anyway - moved on; trees took over the land and some of the original buildings fell down.
 Maison Grillou was luckier than other similar houses, which were left to abandon: it was 'saved' by an artist and his family from Paris, who renovated much of it, began the process of creating a garden, and lived happily here for 30 years with their daughters until in 2006 they felt it was time to move on and handed over custodianship to us.
 We continued, and continue each year, the process of restoration, as sustainably as we can.
-We spend most of the year in the old farmhouse next door to L'Atelier d'Artiste, where we live a simple life.
-We've never been motivated by financial profit - so we start from a different place entirely: we take a limited number of bookings each year (a maximum of 10 in 2019), and what you pay to come here on holiday gets ploughed right back into the stewardship of the house and grounds.
+We live in the old farmhouse next door to L'Atelier d'Artiste, where we lead a simple life.
+We've never been motivated by financial profit - so we start from a different place entirely: we take a limited number of bookings each year (a maximum of 10 for 2020), and what you pay to come here on holiday gets ploughed right back into the stewardship of the house and grounds.
 And for that a huge thanks to you, our guests and partners.

 L'Atelier d'Artiste's garden in 2007, when we arrived here ...